Nadal, Osaka both out for Wimbledon; she'll go to Olympics - WTMJ

 “The goal,” the 35-year-old Spaniard said, “is to prolong my career and continue to do what makes me happy.”

-Osaka’s agent, Stuart Duguid, wrote Thursday in an email that the four-time Grand Slam champion does plan to head to the Summer Games after skipping Wimbledon.
+Osaka’s agent, Stuart Duguid, said Thursday in an email that the four-time Grand Slam champion does plan to head to the Summer Games after skipping Wimbledon.

 “She is taking some personal time with friends and family,” Duguid wrote.
 “She will be ready for the Olympics and is excited to play in front of her home fans.”